xeraa/de1app-otel/readme.md

 ## Configuration

 * OTLP endpoint: Where an OpenTelemetry Collector or managed endpoint is receiving the data.
-* Auto upload: Automatically upload all the log data.
+* Upload minimum seconds: Set to 0 to receive everything or a higher threshold to skip quick rinses or quickly cancelled operations.

-* Auto upload minimum seconds: Set to 0 to receive everything or a higher threshold to skip quick rinses or quickly cancelled operations.
+To run it in offline mode, start a hotspot on the coffee machine (under settings, like any Android phone), connect a laptop to it, and point the OTLP endpoint to the laptop's IP address.

 ## Development